When You’re Struggling with Your Thoughts

 Personally, I can relate to James on this point.
 It seems that the enemy is relentlessly trying to get in my head and sabotage my thoughts.

-The problem is, I usually don’t recognize that it’s him.
+The problem is, I usually don’t recognize that it’s him when I’m doing battle.
 I don’t make the connection between the subversive ideas floating around in my head and their daddy, the “father of lies” (John 8:44).
-The longer I let it go, the more it snowballs and eventually complicates everything.

 This is where the antagonist strikes first and foremost: in our heads.

-As for James, well, he appreciated the perceptive heads-up that he got from the Bible in that moment.
-Knowing that the space between his ears is where the enemy seeks to exploit our weakness the most would help him to be more aware (and responsible) for his thought patterns.
+As for James, well, he appreciated the heads-up that he got from the Bible in that moment.
+Knowing that the space between his ears is where the enemy seeks to exploit weakness the most would help him to be more aware (and responsible) for his thought patterns.
 With God’s help, he was determined to reign in his thoughts and keep them in check.
-Like the Apostle Paul says,

 Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.